 After the postgraduate fifth-year study, successful candidates will be awarded the M. Pharm degree.
 According to the regulations of the Pharmaceutical Society of Ireland, the M. Pharm is the minimum requirement required to practice as a pharmacist in Ireland.

 About the Pharmaceutical Society of Ireland (PSI)

-The PSI is responsible for regulation of pharmacy education, training and the practice of Pharmacy in Ireland in accordance with the Pharmacy Act 2007.
-Their accreditation team also ensure that the pharmacy schools maintain the standards and Code of Conduct.
+The PSI is responsible for regulation of pharmacy education, training and the practice of Pharmacy in Ireland in accordance with the Pharmacy Act of 2007.
+Their accreditation team also ensures that the pharmacy schools maintain the standards and Code of conduct.
 There are three accredited pharmacy schools in Ireland.

-The PSI organise continuing professional development (CPD) for pharmacists.
+The PSI organises continuing professional development (CPD) for pharmacists.